rapostoljr/Challenges/README.md

 After doing all of this, you can now clone this repository by type "git clone git@github.com:rapostoljr/challenge_1_reworking_website.git"

 This will clone the file for you personal use.

+To view live page, open your browser (preferably Google Chrome), then enter "https://rapostoljr.github.io/challenge_1_reworking_website" in your address bar.